xy2z/OpenRA.InfantryMod/README.md

 # InfantryMod

 This mod is currently in BETA - please send some feedback to me if you're testing it.
-Catch me on Discord, in game, forums or email.
+Catch me on Discord, ingame, forums or email.
 Thanks.
+Get the map here (coming soon)

 ## About
 (See a video on YouTube)